 What causes fever?

-Fever is the body's way of fighting infection.
-Raising the temperature inside the body helps to kill the virus or bacteria causing the infection.
+Fever is usually caused by a viral or bacterial infection.
+Fever is your body's way of fighting infection.
+Raising the temperature inside your body helps to kill the virus or bacteria causing the infection.

 Do I need medication for fever?

-How to care for someone with fever
+How do I care for myself with fever?

-- if possible, open a window for ventilation but avoid draughts
+- If possible, open a window for ventilation but avoid draughts.

-- change the bed linen and clothing regularly.
+- Change bed linen and clothing regularly.